 Location: Port St. Charles, Barbados

 It was a strange feeling today waking up to a still boat.
-Since leaving Cape Town nearly two months ago we have either been underway or at anchor, until yesterday, when we finally got onto a dock.
+Since leaving Cape Town nearly two months ago, we have either been underway or at anchor, until yesterday, when we finally got onto a dock.
 The calm allowed Argo’s crew to get a good rest and wake up refreshed.
 Many members of the crew even rose early to go running or do yoga, both of which are difficult in un-sheltered anchorages where the boat continuously rocks.
 Our new view is even better than the calm dock.
 Miles of white sandy beaches and turquoise beaches stretch to the horizon.
 Finally, we are in the Caribbean – or just about if you want to be geographically specific.

-During the afternoon the open water dive class met to go over equipment preparation and discuss our confined water dives, which begin tomorrow.
-Tom, Ben and Lexi set up with me and are sure to excel tomorrow.
-After we broke down the gear we talked about the skills that we will need to execute and how we will communicate underwater.
+During the afternoon, the open water dive class met to go over equipment preparation and discuss our confined water dives, which begin tomorrow.
+Tom, Ben, and Lexi set up with me and are sure to excel tomorrow.
+After we broke down the gear, we talked about the skills that we will need to execute and how we will communicate underwater.
 I’m super excited to begin diving, my personal favorite Seamester activity, with the current crew.
-Its going to be awesome.
+It’s going to be awesome.

-Before a dinner of chicken Alfredo, we discussed comical moments in our lives that had inspired the thought, ‘so this is what my life has come to,’ during squeeze.
+Before a dinner of chicken Alfredo, we discussed comical moments in our lives that had inspired the thought, ‘so this is what my life has come to,’ during the squeeze.
 We are now settling in for oceanography class before another eagerly anticipated full night of sleep!

 Experience true hands-on education when you and your crew round the Cape of Good Hope and navigate your floating campus north to the warm waters of the Caribbean.
 The open ocean will become a second home and you’ll explore destinations few people have even heard of during this epic expedition.View Details